Qubic-Core-Services/Proposals/Awareness Paid Media Sprint Proposal.md

 ## Success Criteria (by 30 June 2025)

-Publish a full budget breakdown and proof-of-performance screenshots backed by detailed reporting.
+- Publish a full budget breakdown and proof-of-performance screenshots backed by detailed reporting.
-Achieve at least 2 of the 4 KPIs listed above.
+- Achieve at least 2 of the 4 KPIs listed above.
-If successful: submit a follow-up sprint proposal for July 21 – Sept 21.
+- If successful: submit a follow-up sprint proposal for July 21 – Sept 21.
-If unsuccessful: pause spending.
+- If unsuccessful: pause spending.

-## Vote

-* **Option 0:** No
-* **Option 1:** Yes, fund 36 billion QUBIC